Fig Custom Autocomplete Specs

 pnpm create-spec abc

-# Turn on "dev mode", local fig will load the specifications under this directory
+# Turn on "dev mode" so your local Fig loads specs from this directory

 pnpm dev